donald-e-boyce/DREAM3D/Documentation/ReferenceManual/Filters/CoreFilters/RawBinaryReader.md

 ### Origin ###

-This tells the program where in space the (0,0,0) element is located.
+This tells the program where in space the (0,0,0) element is located for a created VolumeDataContainer.
 The default is (0.0, 0.0, 0.0).

 ### Resolution ###

-This tells the program the Resolution along each axis of the rectilinear grid.
+This tells the program the Resolution along each axis of the rectilinear grid for a VolumeDataContainer.

-### Over Ride Origin & Resolution ###

-If this checkbox is checked (defaulted to ON) then the origin and resolution values from this filter will be applied to the Voxel Data Container.
-If the checkbox is left _unchecked_ then the origin and resolution values will NOT be applied to the Voxel Data Container

 ### Skip Header Bytes ###